Easy Homemade Strawberry Shortcake

 For the berries

-- Mix together the sliced strawberries, ¼ cup sugar, and vanilla in a large bowl.
+- Mix together the sliced strawberries, ¼ cup sugar, and vanilla in a medium bowl.

 - Allow berries to rest until juices develop, while you prepare the shortcakes/biscuits